RACE POLICIESRegistration Details

-We will allow individuals with a disability to be pushed in a race-approved wheelchair.
+Athletes with racing wheelchairs are welcome to participate in the event.
+Hand-cycles are prohibited.
+Please indicate in the registration form that you are participating in a wheelchair.
+Participants with a wheelchair may be pushed in a race-approved wheelchair.
 Both participants must be registered; Escorts will be required to have the wheelchair tethered to their body (arm, wrist or waist) to ensure the wheelchair does not leave their company for the duration of the event.
 The Vancouver International Marathon Society reserves the right at any time to revoke the privilege of these participants if a safety risk is determined.

 All wheelchair participants must submit a picture of their race wheelchair for approval prior to race day.
 Thank you for understanding.
 Please email: firstname.lastname@example.org.

 Persons with visual impairment or low-vision are welcome to participate with a guide.
 Please indicate in the registration form that you are participating with a guide and if you’d like help finding a guide, please contact: email@example.com

 Participants must stay within course boundaries, as designated by officials, marshals, traffic cones, barriers, and other markings, at all times.
 Failure to do so may result in disqualification and ineligibility for future Society events.

 Participant bib numbers must be fully visible at all times on the front of the body and on the runner shirt or race belt.
 Bibs worn on the leg or back of the shirt, or if covered by clothing, such as a jacket, may not record the timing device properly.